karlseguin/dnscache/readme.md

 ip, _ := resolver.FetchOneString("openmymind.io")
 ```

+The above methods can return either an IPv4 or IPv6 address.
+It's possible to restrict the
+result to an IPv4 address via `FetchV4`, `FetchOneV4` and `FetchOneV4String`.

 If you are using an `http.Transport`, you can use this cache by speficifying a
 `Dial` function: